PixelPup Learns Python – Episode 4

 Here’s how it works:

-loop goes through each move in a list and tells PixelPup what to do. - The special words you need are:
+• The for loop goes through each move in a list and tells PixelPup what to do.

-— and it repeats for each word in your list!
+for move in steps: — and it repeats for each word in your list!

-loop, which keeps repeating something until a condition is true.
+You can also use a while loop, which keeps repeating something until a condition is true.

 So the above code will continue pushing the pixel up one step until the variable energy is zero.